Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 These `*_keyvault_secret_id` properties can be used in lieu of batch account keys, storage account keys, and private Docker Registry passwords.
-You will need to populate the associated KeyVault with these secrets manually and set the json properties in the `credentials.json` file with the corresponding secret ids.
+You will need to populate the associated KeyVault with these secrets manually and set the properties in the `credentials.yaml` file with the corresponding secret ids.
 Please see the
 [configuration guide](10-batch-shipyard-configuration.md) for more information.

 Finally, Batch Shipyard does support nested KeyVault secrets.
-In other words, the `credentials.json` file can be a secret in KeyVault and there can be `*_keyvault_secret_id` properties within the json file stored in KeyVault which subsequently will be fetched automatically.
+In other words, the `credentials.yaml` file can be a secret in KeyVault and there can be `*_keyvault_secret_id` properties within the config file stored in KeyVault which subsequently will be fetched automatically.

 ### Fetching Credentials from KeyVault
-To specify a `credentials.json` as a secret in KeyVault, you can omit the `--credentials` option (or specify a `--configdir` option without a `credentials.json` file on disk in the path pointed to by `--configdir`) and instead specify the option:
+To specify a `credentials.yaml` as a secret in KeyVault, you can omit the `--credentials` option (or specify a `--configdir` option without a `credentials.yaml` file on disk in the path pointed to by `--configdir`) and instead specify the option:

 ```